Designations Congruent with Things: Chapter 26

 Hermann rolls his eyes.

-“There you go, hot stuff,” Newton says, drumming a brief and complex pattern on the car’s dashboard.
-“Don’t let Dr. Gottlieb get you down, he just hates new things so life is very hard for him.”
+“There you go, hot stuff.”
+Newton drums a complex pattern on the car’s dashboard.
+“Don’t let Dr. Gottlieb get you down; he just hates new things so life is very hard for him.”

 “Will you stop corrupting my car?”
-Hermann says, resolutely keeping his eyes fixed on the slightly shifting road.
-“Will you stop forming relationships with self-driving vehicles of dubious character that are free-lancing under the grid of the city-run public transit system.
-Will you please just behave in an entirely reasonable manner for the remainder of your life.
+Hermann resolutely keeps his eyes fixed on the shifting road.
+“Will you stop forming relationships with self-driving vehicles of dubious character that are freelancing under the grid of the city-run public transit system?
+Will you please just behave in a reasonable manner for the remainder of your life?
 You owe me that, Newton.”

 “Myeah,” Newton says, unmistakably humoring him.
 “I do a little bit, but it’s hard, dude; I’m going to talk back to sasstastic cars who engage me in conversation; it’s who I am.
 And we pretty much decided that we don’t actually want me to be you.”